philferriere/aind-projects/README.md

 ## Visualization

-Here's a visualization of the Sudoku at work:
+Here's a visualization of the Sudoku solver at work:

 ![Visualization](img/sudoku-anim.gif)